COLA508/ESP32_DIY_Electronic_Piano/docs/source/ArduinoIDEUserGuide.rst

 1. Install Arduino IDE
 ----------------------

-A: Click here to visit the `Arduino IDE <https://www.arduino.cc/en/software/>`_website and download the installation package suitable for your computer version.
+A: Click here to visit the `Arduino IDE <https://www.arduino.cc/en/software/>`_ website and download the installation package suitable for your computer version.
 This example will demonstrate using Windows.

 .. image:: _static/arduino/1.install.png
-   :width: 800
+   :width: 1000
    :align: center

 ----